-Of course, make sure to spent time visiting temples.
+Of course, make sure to spend time visiting temples.
 You can easily find one as it seems to be abundant anywhere in Japan.
 Taking off your shoes after the long walk then sit your butt in front of the zen garden?
 This must be one of the best feelings during that day.
 You just want to stay there forever.

 Hiro suggested the Golden Pavillion to us.
 We arrived around 3 pm, as far as I can remember.
 Heaps of cute little kiddos were also there to see the Pavillion.
 It’s probably included on their list to visit for their educational tour.
-Their energy was so contagious that can definitely make you smile.
+Their energy was so contagious that it can definitely make you smile.
 This Pavillion is just simply jaw-dropping.